CliMA/ClimaArtifacts/historical_sst_sic/README.md

 > surface temperature and sea ice concentration data set.
 Version 6.1.
 > UCAR/NCAR - GDEX. https://doi.org/10.5065/r33v-sv91.

+The script also produces a `lowres` version.
+The `lowres` version contains two years of data only (the first and the last), it is at 1/6th of the resolution, and single-point precision.

 License: Creative Commons Attribution 4.0 International License.
 (CC-BY-4.0)